NXT TV preview: Battle Royal for an NXT Women's Title shot, two Dusty Rhodes Tag Team Classic tournament matches - Pro Wrestling Dot Net

 -Matt Riddle and Pete Dunne vs. Mark Andrews and Flash Morgan Webster in a Dusty Rhodes Tag Team Classic tournament match.

 Powell’s POV: The two tournament matches are both first-round matches.
-The teams of Bobby Fish & Kyle O’Reilly and Fabian Aichner & Marcel Barthel won the other first-round matches on Wednesday.
-Join John Moore for his weekly NXT live review as the show airs Wednesday’s on USA Network at 7CT/8ET.
+The teams of Bobby Fish & Kyle O’Reilly and Fabian Aichner & Marcel Barthel won the other first-round matches last week.
+Join John Moore for his weekly NXT live review as the show airs on USA Network at 7CT/8ET.
 John’s NXT audio reviews are available for Dot Net Members on Thursday morning.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Aron Stevens discussing his intent with his comedic NWA character, why the NWA brought him back to pro wrestling, why he asked for his WWE release despite the popularity of his Damien Sandow persona, his stay in Impact Wrestling, his acting career, and much more (45:34)...